sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/2100 - table.md

 title: "Table"
 hidden: false
 ---
 Extracts tables based on bag-of-words scoring and returns their collated column contents.
 Use the Table method for tables that have variable column formatting.
-This method can extract tables that span multiple pages.
+This method can extract tables that span multiple pages if the column headings repeat on each page.

 [**Parameters**](doc:table#parameters)
 [**Examples**](doc:table#examples)